Croatia flotilla holidays

 Croatia flotilla holidays offer the chance to sail in stunning scenery with good winds and a mixture of town harbours, marinas and anchorages (often with buoys) to greet you at the end of the day.

-The flotilla holidays in Croatia mainly sail the central and northern Dalmatia coast, from the Kornati Park down to the islands around Split.
-It’s mixture of coastal sailing and island hopping with stops ranging from quiet bays and fishing villages to historic towns.
+Where ever you go, it’s mixture of coastal sailing and island hopping with stops ranging from quiet bays and fishing villages to historic towns.

 The Croatian climate will appeal to those who like it a little less hot, its more northerly position making it cooler than Greece and Turkey.
 As a result, the operating season is shorter – from May to September.